 In Ukanc, near the Electric Tourist Boat dock, there is a casual restaurant with lake views that has basic food at decent prices.
-Restaurants can also be found at the Savacia Waterfall Hut entrance and at the top of the cable car ride at the Vogel Ski Center.
+Bohinj restaurants can also be found at the Slap Savacia Slovenia Waterfall entrance and at the top of the Bohinj Vogel cable car.

 Day Two – Hike, Swim, Relax

-On Day Two of our Lake Bohinj, Slovenia 3-Day Itinerary spend the morning hiking the Mostnica Gorge and Voje Valley Trail.
+On Day Two of our Lake Bohinj, Slovenia 3-Day Itinerary spend the morning hiking the Voje Valley Trail that follows the Mostnica Gorge Slovenia.
 The four-hour roundtrip hike from Stara Fuzina follows the deeply-cut, narrow gorge, before passing through open pastures and then re-entering the forest to a waterfall at the end of the trail.
-This is not a hike to be rushed; slow down and enjoy it!
+This easy hike is not to be rushed; slow down and enjoy it!

 In the afternoon, take a rest from all the hiking and test the chilly waters of the lake.
-Pick a spot along the eastern shore to slowly ease into the shallow water.
+Pick a spot along the eastern shore to slowly ease into the shallow water for an afternoon of Lake Bohinj swimming.
 Brave swimmers might consider jumping from the end of the dock using the trampoline to launch into the lake (find it next to Kramar restaurant).
 If you’re feeling motivated, consider renting a row boat, kayak or stand-up paddleboard.